GoCarrot/debian-cloud-images/Readme.md

 ## Getting started

-You will need a checkout of this repository on your disk and a recent fai-server package installed.
+You will need a checkout of this repository on your disk and a recent fai-server package (at least 5.3.6) installed.
 Install the necessary fai packages without the recommends, avoid turning your host into a dhcp server!